snakeeater0x01/offsectoolman/README.md

 ## Configuration File

-The configuration file (`offsectoolman.conf`) allows you to define the tools and their respective package managers.
+The configuration file (`tools.conf.conf`) allows you to define the tools and their respective package managers.
 The syntax is as follows:

 ```
 [apt]